Real-hackbard/Password-Manager/README.md

 </br>

 # Encryption problem
-If the RC4 encryption method is used, an EncodingError is raised in debugger mode when entering the security key; this error can be ignored.
+If the RC4 encryption method is used, an ```EEncodingError``` is raised in debugger mode when entering the security key; this error can be ignored.

 Message:
 ```